-On June 4, 2020, the Company acquired 100% of the equity interests of Environmental Integrated Solutions ("EIS") for \$10.3 million in cash, which was financed with an additional draw on our revolving credit facility.
-As additional consideration, the former owners are entitled to earnout payments based upon a multiple of specified financial results through December 31, 2021.
-Based on projections at the acquisition date, the Company estimated the fair value of the earnout to be \$0.6 million.
-During 2020, the Company increased the earnout to \$1.7 million at December 31, 2020 based on the estimated fair value at that date.
-The change in fair value was a result of EIS performing above initial acquisition operational expectations in 2020.
-As of March 31, 2021 earnout liability is \$0.9 million and is recorded in "Accounts payable and accrued expenses" on the Condensed Consolidated Balance Sheets.
+On June 4, 2020, the Company acquired 100% of the equity interests of Environmental Integrated Solutions ("EIS") for \$10.3 million in cash, which was financed through our revolving credit facility.
+As additional consideration, the former owners are entitled to earn-out payments based upon a multiple of specified financial results through December 31, 2021.
+Based on projections at the acquisition date, the Company estimated the fair value of the earn-out to be \$0.6 million.
+During 2020, the Company increased the earnout liability to \$1.7 million at December 31, 2020 based on the estimated fair value at that date.
+During 2021, the Company increased the estimated earnout fair value an additional \$0.5 million and made earnout payments of \$0.8 million related to 2020 performance.
+The changes in fair value were a result of EIS performing above acquisition operational expectations.
+As of June 30, 2021 the earnout liability recorded in "Accounts payable and accrued expenses" on the Condensed Consolidated Balance Sheets is \$1.4 million.

-EIS engineers products that clean air through a variety of technologies including volatile organic compounds ("VOC") abatement, odor control, regenerative thermal oxidizers, and other air pollution control solutions, which complements our

-Industrial Solutions Segment businesses.
-The following table summarizes the approximate fair values of the assets acquired and liabilities assumed at the date of closing.
+EIS engineers products that clean air through a variety of technologies including volatile organic compounds ("VOC") abatement, odor control, and other air pollution control solutions, which complements our Industrial Solutions Segment businesses.
+The following table summarizes the fair values of the assets acquired and liabilities assumed at the date of closing.

-(table only in thousands)

-Current assets (including cash of \$4,212) \$ 6,416
+(table only in thousands) Current assets (including cash of \$4,212) \$ 6,416

-Property and equipment 26
+Property and equipment Ŷ 26

 Other assets 44

 Goodwill 7,022

 Intangible - finite life 4,840

 Total assets acquired 18,348

 Current liabilities assumed (6,514)

 Deferred income tax liability (920)

 Net assets acquired \$ 10,914